superterrific/cms-test/src/posts/wrap-up.md

 ## One more test

 Now I'm going to deploy to [Netlify](https://netlify.com) and see how publishing and the previews work.
+Now it's deployed!
+Going to test the preview on this post.
+Preview worked fine!